-- You must contact the Quality Improvement Organization to start your appeal by noon of the day before effective. - If you miss the deadline for contacting the Quality Improvement Organization, and you still wish to appeal, you must make your appeal directly to us instead.
+You must contact the Quality Improvement Organization to start your appeal by noon of the day before the effective date on the Notice of Medicare Non-Coverage.

+• If you miss the deadline for contacting the Quality Improvement Organization, and you still wish to file an appeal, you must make an appeal directly to us instead.
 For details about this other way to make your appeal, see Section 8.5.